planqtn/planqtn/docs/planqtn/optimized_contraction.md

 </center>

-## Custom Cost Calculation for Stabilizer Codes
+## Custom Cost Calculation for Stabilizer Code Tensor Networks
-The biggest factor in how expensive a tensor network contraction will be is how large the intermediate tensors get.
-Calculating the parity check matrices throughout the contraction is relatively fast and can therefore help give us insight into how large these tensors will be.
-At each step of the contraction, using only the parity check matrices and the legs that are left open, we can exactly calculate what the resulting tensor size will be as well as the number of flops it will take to calculate with our current method.
+The biggest factor in how expensive a tensor network contraction will be is the size of the intermediate tensors.
+In our setting, evaluating parity check matrices throughout a contraction is relatively inexpensive, and it provides powerful information about how large intermediate tensors will become.
+By using only the parity check matrices and the specification of open legs, we can exactly compute both the size of the resulting tensor and the number of floating-point operations (flops) required by our current contraction method.

+### Tensor Size from Parity Check Matrices
-In PlanqTN versions v0.1.0 and v0.2.0, the weight enumerator polynomials are stored as dictionaries where the keys are tuples that represent the Pauli operators that act on the open legs.
-So, the length of the tensor depends on how many different combinations of these Pauli operators keys we have.
-This means that a fully dense tensor would have $4^{n}$ keys where n is the number of open legs.
-In almost every case, our tensors are not close to being fully dense.
+In PlanqTN (versions v0.1.0 and v0.2.0), weight enumerator polynomials are stored as dictionaries.
+The keys are tuples of Pauli operators acting on the open legs.
+A fully dense tensor with *n* open legs would therefore contain $4^n$ keys.
+In practice, our tensors are very sparse.

-We can know how many keys (so the length of the tensor) we will have by only looking at the open legs of the parity check matrix without brute force calculating all of the stabilizers.
-The number of keys is exactly $2^r$ where r is the rank of the matrix consisting only of the columns corresponding to open legs.
-An example is shown below.
+The key insight is that the number of keys can be determined without brute force enumeration of stabilizers.
+Let *H* be the parity check matrix, and $H_{open}$ denote the submatrix containing only the columns of *H* corresponding to the open legs.
+Then, the number of unique keys is exactly:

+$$
+\text{Tensor size} = 2^{\text{rank}(H_{\text{open}})}
+$$

+This avoids explicit stabilizer enumeration and immediately yields the tensor size.

 #### Example 1
 Let's start with a parity check matrix given by: